Address: Barbaros Blv. No:159 Gunaydin Apt. Gayrettepe,

 Several foreign shipping companies have regular services to the ports of Trabzon, Samsun, Istanbul, Dikili, Izmir, Çesme, Kusadasi, Bodrum, Marmaris, Antalya, Alanya, Mersin and Iskenderun.
 There are also several car ferries for tourists who wish to take their cars while sightseeing: Venice, Ancona, Brindisi, Bari, Istanbul, Izmir, Cesme, Kusadasi, Marmaris, and Antalya.

-WHAT IS THE EASIEST WAY TO MAKE PAYMENTS IN TURKEY?
+WHAT IS THE EASIEST WAY TO MAKE PAYMENTS IN TURKIYE?

 You may find ATMs almost at every street corner.
 The international credit card Visa is the most practical.
 Euros and US dollars are mostly accepted and there are many money exchange offices in the cities and tourist areas.
 Traveler's checks are perhaps less practical in the sense that you need to queue at the bank.

-HOW CAN WE COMMUNICATE WITH PEOPLE IN TURKEY?
+HOW CAN WE COMMUNICATE WITH PEOPLE IN TURKIYE?

 Turkish is not an easy language to learn and unless you have special interest it will not be necessary for basic communication throughout the country.
 Almost in all of the touristic places, English will be the most spoken and referred language.
 Especially in holiday resorts, people can speak at least